rutgercap/philo/README.md

 ## Project description

-This is the Codam approach to the classic philosophers multithreading problem.
-The problem is about philosophers who are sitting at a round table with a fork to the left and right.
+The problem is about philosophers who are sitting at a round table with a fork to their left and right.
 They are either eating, sleeping or thinking.
 However, they can only eat whilst holding two forks.
-After a certain amount of time has passed, philosophers die from starvation.
-All philosophers represent a thread in the philo_one or a fork in philo_two, and forks a mutex or semaphore, respectively.
+After a certain amount of time has passed without eating, philosophers die from starvation.
+All philosophers represent a thread in philo_one or a fork in philo_two, and forks represent a mutex or semaphore.

 ## Usage